-Digital Photography (3, Odd Fall) Digital photography introduces the student to the ethics and legal issues of journalistic photography and still photographic techniques of news, feature, and sports photography for newspaper, magazine, and internet reproduction providing skills in how to tell stories and augment stories through visualization with photography.
+Digital Photography (3, Odd Fall) Digital photography introduces the student to the ethics and legal issues of journalistic & digital photography.
+It addresses still photographic techniques of news, feature, and sports photography for newspaper, magazine, and internet reproduction and provides skills in how to tell stories and augment stories through visualization with photography.